Soheil-ab/C2TCP-IFIP/README.md

 # C2TCP v1.0

-This is C2TCP: A Cellular Controlled delay TCP.
+This is the first version of C2TCP: A Cellular Controlled delay TCP presented at IFIP Networking Conference (C2TCP paper can be accessed at: https://wp.nyu.edu/c2tcp/publications/ ).

 Installation Guide
 ==================